michikono/typescript-tdd-exercises/src/exercise3/readme.md

 bug).
 Use the results from `getMineLocations` to place all mines with equal probability.
 * Lower the number of mines being placed and update your tests for `printMineSweeperBoard`: stub `getMineLocations()` so that it returns a predetermined set of coordinates that you can write your tests against.
 The previously randomly broken tests should now always pass.
+Make sure to check if `getMineLocations` is getting called (via spies).
 * Add a method for printing a mine: change the line with the ternary operator to call a method instead:
 `placeMine: (coordinate: MineCoordinate) => string` which will return either `*` or `?` based on if the location has been guessed during the constructor.